Subha22jit/OOP-classes/notes/Notes 3-Nov-2020.md

 - Outer class cannot have access of nested class members directly.
 - A nested class can be declared as `private`, `default`, `protected` and `public`.
 - If outer class is declared as `private` then compiler will complain that private is not allowed here.

+#### Non Static Nested Class: features:
+- Non static nested class have direct access to the other members of the enclosing class even if they are declared as private.
+- They cannot have static members.